Marker Logo

 Topics and series.
 This historical marker is listed in these topic lists: Colonial EraPatriots & PatriotismWar, US Revolutionary.
 In addition, it is included in the New Jersey, Hunterdon County Cultural and Heritage Commission series list.
 A significant historical year for this entry is 1775.

 Location.
-40° 37.912′ N, 74° 55.17′ W. Marker is in Clinton, New Jersey, in Hunterdon County.
-Marker is at the intersection of Pittstown Road and Interstate 78, on the right when traveling south on Pittstown Road.
+Marker has been reported missing.
+It was located near 40° 37.912′ N, 74° 55.17′ W. Marker was in Clinton, New Jersey, in Hunterdon County.
+It was at the intersection of Pittstown Road and Interstate 78, on the right when traveling south on Pittstown Road.
 At I-78 Exit 15.
 Touch for map.
-Marker is in this post office area: Clinton NJ 08809, United States of America.
+Marker was in this post office area: Clinton NJ 08809, United States of America.
 Touch for directions.

 m=16707